Policy and Guidance for Polychlorinated Biphenyl (PCBs)

 General Resources for PCB Issues

-The PCB Question and Answer (Q&A) Manual is a good place to start when researching EPA policy and guidance on PCB regulations.
-The PCB Question and Answer Manual covers the breadth of PCB regulations, including the use, cleanup, and disposal of PCBs.
+The PCB Question and Answer (Q&A) Manual covers the breadth of EPA's PCB regulations, including the use, cleanup, and disposal of PCBs.

 The Manual also provides PCB responses to comment documents that were developed for several rulemakings, as well as a wide range of other PCB topics including the following: